Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 3 – Measurement of Counterparty Credit Risk.md

 # Chapter 3 Measurement of Counterparty Credit Risk

-## 3.1 Basic Overview of Counterparty Credit Risk
+## 3.1 Overview of Counterparty Credit Risk

 Counterparty credit risk (CCR) refers to the potential loss a financial institution faces when a counterparty in a derivatives or securities-financing transaction defaults before the final settlement of cash flows.
 Unlike traditional loan credit risk, CCR depends on the market value of the underlying transaction, which can fluctuate over time and may even become negative.